 International Yacht Training Worldwide certificates are recognised by 25 governments worldwide, all major yacht insurance companies and by the Maritime Coastguard Agency of the United Kingdom (MCA).

 IYT can also provide course graduates with the Irish International Certificate of Competence recognised throughout Europe inland and coastal waterways.

 IYT continues to apply for commercial recognition in other countries.

-There are many options for places to stay near our training centre in Newport, below are a few recommendations from previous students.
+There are a few options for places to stay near our training center in Warriewood & Newport.
+Below are a few recommendations.

 When a confirmed booking is made and accepted by Club Sail Pty.
 Ltd. (hereafter referred to as the ‘Company’ a binding contract shall be deemed to subsist between both parties.
 No liability shall accrue to either the Company student/passenger if either is prevented from fulfilling any of their contractual obligations by any incidence of force majeure including acts of God, strikes, or any other event which can reasonably be beyond the control of either party.
 In the event of any dispute arising out of the terms of this contract, it shall be referred to a mutually acceptable arbiter whose decision shall be binding to both parties.
 It is understood that the student/passenger will indemnify the Company for any non-insurable claims that may be made against it for damage or loss caused by the student/passenger or by members of their party whether wilful or through negligence.

 1. Reservations can be made on the website – (see payment clause below)